 Shkoder

 Today is the town of Shkoder important economic and cultural center of north Albania, with some 90,000 inhabitants.
-Skodra is set in the north-western part of Albania, on southern part of the Mbishkodra plain, next to the Shkodra Lake which is divided between Albania and Montenegro, on the confluence of Drim, Kiri and Bojana – Buna Rivers, the mountain of Tarabosh, and the impressive Rozafa Castle.
-The Tarabosh is hill in northwestern Albania whose smaller part is located in the maritime area of Montenegro, actually elongated southeastern ridge of the Rumija Mountain which parallel spreads with the southern shore of the Skadar Lake, and whose southeastern ends arrive to the Bojana River and the urban part of the town of Shkoder.
+Skodra is set in the north-western part of Albania, on the southern part of the Mbishkodra plain, next to the Shkodra Lake which is divided between Albania and Montenegro, on the confluence of Drim, Kiri and Bojana – Buna Rivers, the mountain of Tarabosh, and the impressive Rozafa Castle.
+The Tarabosh is hill in northwestern Albania whose smaller portion is located in the maritime area of Montenegro, actually elongated southeastern ridge of the Rumija Mountain which parallelly spreads along the southern shore of the Skadar Lake, and whose southeastern ends arrive to the Bojana River and the urban part of the town of Shkoder.
 Skadar Lake – Skadarsko Jezero (Skadar Lake, Scutari Lake) is the largest lake at Balkan Peninsula and the largest freshwater lake in the Balkans.
-It is named after the city of Skadar (Shkodra) nowadays in northern Albania (Shkodër in Albanian, Scutari in Italian and Skadar in Serbian).
-Two thirds of Skadar Lake is positioned in Montenegro and the rest third is part of Albania.
+It is named after the city of Skadar (Shkodra) nowadays in northern Albania (Shkodër in Albanian, Scutari in Italian and Skadar in Serbian), that was created by the efforts of the Great Powers to design a new state map in the Balkans at the beginning of the 20th century.
+Two thirds of Skadar Lake is positioned in Montenegro and the rest third portion is part of present Albania.
 The origin of the name comes from the Greek expression of “Skoutari”.

-The Ottomans invaded what is now Albania in 1385, finally capturing town of Shkodra only in 1479.
-Members of three feudal families ruled the town of Shkoder and the area in the middle ages – Dukadjini – Dukagjini in the 16th century, Mahmudbegovic in the 17th century and during the 18th and the beginning of the 19th century the Bushatli family – Busatli.
-In the 16th century the Turks had destroyed the SS Sergius and Bacchus Monastery and today there are only ruins of this shrine.
+In 1385 the Ottomans invaded the territory which is now Albania, finally capturing town of Shkodra only in 1479.
+Members of three feudal families ruled the town of Shkoder and the area in the middle ages /Dukadjini/ – Dukagjini in the 16th century, Mahmudbegovic in the 17th century and during the 18th and the beginning of the 19th century the Bushatli family – Busati.
+In the 16th century the Turks had destroyed the SS Sergius and Bacchus Monastery and today there are only ruins of this shrine in pitiful condition.

 There are two mountains around the town of Shkoder – the Brdanjola and Tarabos.
 On the Brdanjola hill in 1445 18000 Serbian solders were killed in fights with the Ottomans, while 14000 Montenegrin and Serbian solders were killed on the Tarabos hill during the First and Second Balkan wars.
 Ottoman rule over the Shkoder area lasted more than 500 years.
 As Ottoman power wanes, Albanian feudal rulers called beys arise and flourish.
 Their holdings are merged into two semi-autonomous Ottoman units called pashalik.
 Shkodra was the center of the Bushatllinje Pashalik, whose leader Mahmut Pasha establishes an independent Albanian principality, only to be suppressed by the Ottoman Empire.
 In the middle of the 18th century intellectuals begun promoting teaching in Albanian /which was prohibited during the Ottoman reign/.
 After Russia defeated the Ottoman Empire, the provisional government was proclaimed in 1881 but was soon crushed by the Ottomans.